ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 #### Backward Imputation

-In this type of imputation, only predictive records which are responses can be used.
+In this type of imputation, the backward link is used and the predictive value is the value for the target variable for the predictive record.
+Only predictive records which are responses can be used.
 Records imputed using this imputation will be marked `BI`.

 Backward imputation from construction must not occur.